Play'd: A Hip Hop Story

-Play'd: A Hip Hop Story is 2002 television drama film starring Rashaan Nall, Faizon Love, Toni Braxton, Sharissa, Clifton Powell, & Merlin Santana.
+Play'd: A Hip Hop Story is a 2002 television drama film starring Rashaan Nall, Faizon Love, Toni Braxton, Sharissa, Clifton Powell, and Merlin Santana.
 The film was directed by Oz Scott.

 Synopsis

 Rashaan Nall stars as rising East Coast rap star Jaxx, who has formed a musical partnership with longtime buddy Mayhem (Merlin Santana).
 Enter Domino Breed (Faizon Love), ruthless CEO of Da Block Records, a West Coast label.
 Filling Jaxx's head with promises of solo stardom and innumerable creature comforts (not all of them legal), Domino lures the young performer to California.
 As he becomes immersed in the gangster lifestyle common to so many of Domino's disciples, Jaxx grows distant from his friends and loved ones, especially his wife Shonda (Toni Braxton), who had originally been in favor of her husband's career move.
 Inevitably, the greed-dictated rivalry between Jaxx and his former partner Mayhem culminates in tragedy.